JanGorman/Personal-Jira/README.md

     npm install

-to resolve node.js dependencies, from then on just cd into the directory and punch in:
+to resolve node.js dependencies.
+From then on just cd into the directory and punch in:

     node server.js

 ## Why

-Jira is ugly and a pain to use.
-And searching for issues is cumbersome.
-This beautiful little app takes the pain out of the process.
+Jira is ugly and and searching for issues is pretty cumbersome.
+This pretty little app takes the pain out of the process.
 I frequently found myself having to do a manual Jira search for the current release's issues.
+Plus I had some spare time.

-## What
+## Prerequisites

-You need node.js and python (check the python files for required dependencies).
-I discovered that all available node.js SOAP libraries pretty much suck, can't deal with multiRefs.
+You need node.js. npm will take care of all the dependencies for your.
+The python part requires suds for the SOAP communication.
+Why python?
+I discovered that all available node.js SOAP libraries pretty much suck.
+Some don't work at all and the one used here (that is node-soap) can't deal with multiRefs.
 Suds handles all of this beautifully.
 So there's a new project:  a node.js SOAP lib that doesn't suck.

+## Prerequisites

+See LICENCE